-|Licensure||State licensure varies according to state and is required in order to deliver mental health services and use the title 'psychologist.'
-Continuing education requirements must be met in most states to retain licensure.|
+|Licensure||Varies by state and is required to deliver mental health services and use the title 'psychologist'|

 Step One: Earn a Bachelor's Degree

 Earning a bachelor's degree is the first step for prospective counseling psychologists.
-Students can earn a degree in a related field, such as education or psychology or in an unrelated liberal arts field.
-All students, regardless of major, should get some exposure to psychology by taking key courses such as developmental psychology, abnormal psychology, educational psychology, social psychology and statistics.
+Students can earn a degree in a related field, such as education or psychology, or in an unrelated liberal arts field.
+All students, regardless of major, should get some exposure to psychology by taking key courses such as developmental psychology, abnormal psychology, educational psychology, social psychology, and statistics.

-- Join a student group for psychology students.
+Join a student group for psychology students.
 A group such as Psi Chi, an honors society for students studying psychology, may offer opportunities to meet professional psychologists or attend conferences.
 This can increase students' exposure to the different career opportunities for counseling psychologists and help them make decisions about their own careers.

-- Create a graduate school application timeline.
+Create a graduate school application timeline.
 Applying to graduate school can be time consuming and complicated.
-Documenting the various requirements for the different programs a student might apply to can help him or her plan to obtain letters of recommendation, study for and take the GRE and write personal statements in a timely manner.
+Documenting the various requirements for the different programs a student might apply to can help him or her plan to obtain letters of recommendation, study for and take the GRE, and write personal statements in a timely manner.

-Step Two: Earn a Doctoral Degree
+Step Two: Earn a Doctorate

-A student will need to decide which doctoral degree is most appropriate for his or her career goals - the research-oriented Ph.D. or the practice-focused Psy.D.
 Regardless of which type of program a student chooses, the program will need to be accredited by the American Psychological Association and will likely require 2-3 years of advanced coursework and 1-3 years completing a dissertation.
 Counseling psychology programs also require clinical training and supervised experience, usually undertaken during a 1-year full-time internship.

-Step Four: Obtain Licensure
+Step Three: Obtain Licensure

 All practicing counseling psychologists are required to be state-licensed.
 Most states require completion of a doctoral degree and clinical post-doctoral internship and a passing score on the Examination for Professional Practice of Psychology.
 Some states also require an ethics examination.

-Step Five: Meet Continuing Education Requirements
+Step Four: Meet Continuing Ed Requirements

 Most states require that licensed psychologists meet continuing education requirements.
 Specific requirements vary by state, but a common requirement is 20 hours of continuing education per year, or 40 hours every two years.
 Some states require that psychologists update their knowledge of professional ethics as well as subject matter.
 The ASPPB provides information on the continuing education requirements of every state.